sreerajsomarajan/bird-registry/README.md

-== Bird Registry

 Overview
 ========
-Basic HTTP service with a JSON API.
+Bird Registry: Basic HTTP service with a JSON API.
 It will support the following requests:

  - `GET /apis/birds.json` - List all birds
  - `POST /apis/birds.json` - Add a new bird